 Koh Chang offers something for all ages and tastes.
 Nice white sand beaches, fascinating marine life and scenic waterfalls attracting tourists from all over the world.Koh Chang is still far less developed than many other tropical Thai islands, but developments are booming and cheap places are replaced by modern boutique bungalow resorts and hotels.

 The island offers many choices to discover the marine park by boats.
 Trips are available around the island or you can go on a one day cruise and enjoy the scenic panorama of other small islands passing by.
-One day island hopping is a popular activity for the whole family.
+A 2 days / 1-night island hopping is a popular activity for the whole family.

-A car or bus-ride from Bangkok will need around 5 hours.
+A car or bus-ride from Bangkok will need around 5 hours to the ferry of Koh Chang.

-Koh Kood is the seventh biggest island in Thailand and a lovely destination for all kind of travellers.
-Families, couples and single-travellers will find a nice place to stay on one of the beautiful beaches.
+Koh Kood is the seventh biggest island in Thailand and a lovely destination for all kind of travelers.
+Families, couples, and single-travelers will find a nice place to stay on one of the beautiful beaches.

 The rates for accommodation and food are higher than on the other islands, because Koh Kood is not connected with a car ferry to the mainland, therefore all freight has to come with small boats.